yssfklc/e-commerce-app/README.md

-# e-commerce-app full-stack PERN app
+# E-commerce-app full-stack PERN app
 Creating a backend project for an e-commerce app.
   - Express.js is used to create api paths and requests.
   - For login passport.js and bcrypt library is used.